Functional Specifications

 2. Task Management

-The core feature set allowing users to create, view, update, and delete tasks.
+The core feature set allowing users to create, view, update, delete, and organize tasks.

 2.1 View Task List

-Description: The user can see all tasks in a tabular format, and can switch to a board view for status-driven workflows.
+Description: The user can work with tasks in a paginated list view, and can switch to a board view for status-driven workflows.

 Acceptance Criteria

-- AC-2.1.1: The task list displays the following columns: Title, Status, Priority, Created Date.
+- AC-2.1.1: The task list displays the following shared management columns: Title, Due Date, Updated Date, Priority, and Status.

 - AC-2.1.2: When there are no tasks, the UI shows an empty-state message (e.g. “No tasks found”).